 Bendigo campus services

-The Chaplaincy team at Bendigo are a unique multifaith team, who offer a welcoming Drop In Centre for students and staff on campus regardless of age, culture or religious background.
-The chaplaincy team, working in collaboration with the Student Support Services staff, endeavour to provide:
+The Pastoral Care Team at Bendigo are a unique multifaith team, who offer a welcoming Drop In Centre for students and staff on campus regardless of age, culture or religious background.
+The Pastoral Care Team, working in collaboration with the Student Support Services staff, endeavour to provide:

 - Pastoral and spiritual care, friendship, encouragement and practical assistance;

 - Support to students and staff in times of grief or personal crisis;

 - Welcome and support for both international students and those from beyond Bendigo;

 - Opportunities to explore religious, spiritual and personal issues, either individually or in groups;

 - Opportunities to network with the local community;

 - Religious Services and provision for Interfaith Forums;

 - Religious resources for student and staff groups (e.g. music and books).